-To install the latest version of EC2Config
+To install the latest version of EC2Config on your instance

-- 1. Go to Amazon Windows EC2Config Service.

-- Click Download.

-- 3. Download and unzip the file.

-- Run EC2Install.exe.
-The setup program stops the service, uninstalls it, and reinstalls the new version.

-- 5. Reboot your instance.

-- Connect to your instance, run the Services administrative tool, and verify that the status of EC2Config service is Started.
+- 1. (Optional) If you have changed any settings, note these changes, as you'll need to restore them after installing the latest version of EC2Config. - 2.
+Go to Amazon Windows EC2Config Service. - 3.
+Click Download. - 4.
+Download and unzip the file. - 5.
+Run EC2Install.exe.
+The setup program stops the service, uninstalls it, and reinstalls the new version. - 6.
+(Optional) The settings files contain the default settings for EC2Config.
+Restore any previous changes that you made to the settings files. - 7.
+Reboot your instance. - 8.
+Connect to your instance, run the Services administrative tool, and verify that the status of EC2Config service is Started.